(1) The support spacing between building formworks is too large, and the rigidity of the steel plate is poor;

 (6) The construction personnel did not operate properly when assembling the formwork.

-(1) When assembling the small steel formwork, the connecting parts should be placed and operated according to the regulations, and the spacing and specifications of the purlin and the tension bolts should be set according to the design requirements.
+(1) When assembling the small metal formwork, the connecting parts should be placed and operated according to the regulations, and the spacing and specifications of the purlin and the tension bolts should be set according to the design requirements.

 (2) When using wooden building formworks and plywood building formworks, the concrete should be poured in time after the acceptance is passed to prevent the wooden building formworks from being deformed by long-term exposure to the sun and rain.